-If you are looking for a cheap life insurance policy, the good news is that you probably have some options.
-Life insurance rates also keep coming down over time as people continue to live longer and survive diseases better, and life insurance companies are continuing to add more product offerings to their lines.
-Here we explore different options for the lowest cost life insurance policies.
+If you are looking for an inexpensive life insurance policy, the good news is that you probably have some options.
+There are many good options to get coverage for less than $30 a month.
+Life insurance rates also keep coming down as people continue to live longer and survive diseases better, and life insurance companies are continuing to add more product offerings to their lines.
+Here we explore different options to get you the lowest cost life insurance policy.

-The least expensive type of life insurance policy judged by the size of premium payments and the cost of insurance is a term life insurance policy.
+If you are searching out the cheapest life insurance, you will want to look at term life insurance policies.
+The least expensive type of life insurance policy judged by the size of premium payments and the cost of insurance is always going to be a term life insurance policy.
 This is because term life insurance has no cash value, and expires before the insured is hypothetically expected to pass away.
 Term life insurance is not permanent, and insurance companies calculate that the chances of an insured person dying during the policy’s active years are lower if the insurance will only last for a limited amount of years.

 While term life insurance is the least expensive policy to own when viewed through the spectrum of the total cost of insurance, term life insurance provides the lowest expected rate of return for a policy owner, almost zero.
 If you have consecutive term life insurance coverage over the course of your life, you will still expend a chunk of money annually or monthly, and as you get older term coverage gets more and more expensive to implement.